andre-j3sus/ist-meic-notes/2nd-semester/cnv/04-cloud-storage.md

 ## DynamoDB - Table Storage Service

 - Hierarchical data storage based on Dynamo;
-- Adds multiple attributed, indexing and queries;
+- Adds multiple attributes, indexing and queries;
 - No schema;
 - Automatic scaling;
 - **Efficient for data where read operations dominate** due to the **eventual consistency** model;